-The Proposed Project is described in Section 2.2.
-This section explains the purpose and need for the Proposed Project, setting out the essential requirements that must be satisfied.
+The Proposed Action is described in Section 2.2.
+This section of the Environmental Assessment explains the purpose and need for the Proposed Action, setting out the essential requirements that must be satisfied.

 1.2 Background

 1.2.1 Newark Bay-Hudson County Extension and the Regional Context